LanaKhalifa/deep-learning-flood-modeling/README.md

 > 📁`B_tune_one_arch_on_small_set/`
 ### 2.B: Tuning Non-Downsampling Convolution with Self-Attention
-Note: This phase involved extensive experimentation to tune the proposed model. only the final tuned version is present and used in this repo.
+Note: This phase involved extensive experimentation to fine-tune the proposed model.
+Only the final, optimized version is included and used in this repository.#### main.B_train
-#### main.B_train
 Trains arch_04 defined in:
 └── `multi_architecture_training/models/`
 using configuration settings from: